venusree-2006/FUTURE_PE_02/README.md

-# **Task 3 – Prompt Engineering Project**
+# **Glow Salon Charm – Prompt Engineering Project (Task 3)**

 ## **1. Business Overview**

-This project focuses on developing a salon website named **Glow Salon Charm**, designed to provide users with an engaging and seamless experience for exploring beauty services and booking appointments online.
+Glow Salon Charm is a salon website developed to provide users with a smooth and engaging platform to explore beauty services and book appointments online.

-The website includes sections like services, gallery, and booking functionality, aiming to attract and convert users into customers through visually appealing design and structured content.
+The website includes sections like services, gallery, and booking functionality, designed with a clean and modern interface to attract users and improve their overall experience.

 ---

 ## **2. Target Audience**

 * Women aged 18–35
-* Social media users looking for beauty and grooming services
+* Social media users interested in beauty and self-care
-* Individuals interested in salon services like haircare, skincare, and styling
+* Individuals looking for salon services like haircare, skincare, and styling

 ---

 ## **3. Objective of the Task**

-The objective of Task 3 is to apply prompt engineering techniques to generate website content, improve user engagement, and refine AI-generated outputs into a structured and professional format.
+The objective of this task is to apply prompt engineering techniques to generate and refine website content, improve user engagement, and present the process in a structured and professional format.

 ---